phedayat/python-scripts/README.md

 ### turt.py

+Uses Python with Turtle for graphics.
 I originally wrote this as part of an interview.
 Used it again later to begin teaching a friend of mine Python.
 I started toying around with it and have been getting some cool results.
 Currently, it uses some basic geometry to create stars with n points.

 * n ≤ 2 creates a line
 * n = 3 creates a triangle